skydrennan/CrowdYap/README.md

-# list-o-matic Node.js server using mongodb and React
+# CrowdYap - Node.js server using mongodb and React

 A simple first iteration of a social buying website.
 Uses Node.js and Express, with username/password for login, token-based authentication, and mongoose as an ORM for mongodb.
 The Front end uses React.